×

 When we asked about the schools in Shanghai, they said...

 "Shanghai is home to some of the best international schools and bilingual schools in China.
 The German School Shanghai (GSS) is a private international school located close to the Hongqiao Airport that offers an excellent education to students aged 3 to 18 years.
 Students at GSS follow the German curriculum, although there is some additional teaching in Chinese.
 The Shanghai American School is another popular international school in the city.
 It is a diverse school that offers an American-style education for children aged 3 to 18 years.
 The school also has an extensive AP program and offers a number of extra-curricular activities.
 The Yew Chung International School of Shanghai (YCIS Shanghai) is a popular bilingual school that offers an international curriculum to children aged 3 to 18 years.
 The school emphasizes a bilingual approach to education and through the International Baccalaureate (IB) program.
 There are also foreign languages and a wide variety of enrichment activities available.
 The Shanghai Chinese International School (SCIS) is a bilingual school that offers an IB curriculum to children aged 3 to 18 years.
 SCIS emphasizes the importance of cultural understanding, Chinese language and culture, and international awareness.
-The students are encouraged to explore the Chinese culture and its literature," said one parent with children at in Shanghai, China.
+The students are encouraged to explore the Chinese culture and its literature," remarked one parent with kids at in Shanghai, China.

 Other Questions: